How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 3. Use of protective equipment during sexual intercourse.

-5. Support of the immune system with vitamins and strengthening preparations.
+5. Support the immune system with vitamins and strengthening preparations.

-6. Check-ups with a doctor at least 2 times a year.
+6. Examinations by a doctor at least 2 times a year.

 7. Minimizing stressful situations.

-Condom protection is not always effective.
-If tissues not protected by latex are affected, infection will occur anyway.
+Protection with a condom is not always effective.
+If tissues that are not protected by latex are affected, infection will still occur.

-For women, pharmacists offer vaginal preparations to fight infection.
+For women, pharmacists offer vaginal medications to fight infection.
 Tablets and suppositories are used 2 hours after sexual intercourse.
-For men, there are drugs in liquid form.
+For men, there are medications in liquid form.
 Among them is a 10% betadine solution.
-The composition is treated with the genital area and the inner surface of the thighs, washed off after 10 minutes.
+Apply the composition to the genital area and inner thighs and wash off after 10 minutes.

-A preventive measure is a healthy lifestyle.
-A strong and strong body can easily cope with infection or recurrence of genital herpes.
+A preventative measure is a healthy lifestyle.
+A strong and strong body can easily cope with infection or relapses of genital herpes.

-To avoid infection, use separate towels for the face, legs, and body.
+To avoid infection, you should use separate towels for your face, legs, and body.

-One of the reasons for the appearance of a genital infection is the use of other people's personal belongings.
-In order to prevent infection, it is necessary to abandon the dangerous habit.
+One of the reasons for the appearance of genital infections is the use of other people's personal belongings.
+To prevent infection, you need to give up a dangerous habit.

-Since infection occurs against the background of a hormonal imbalance, drugs that have a hormonal effect on the body should be abandoned.
+Since infection occurs against the background of hormonal imbalance, you should avoid drugs that have a hormonal effect on the body.

-Despite the fact that 80% of the population is infected with the disease, it can and must be fought.
-Although doctors know where the disease comes from and the reasons for its development, there are no drugs for a complete recovery.
+Despite the fact that 80% of the population is infected with the disease, it can and must be combated.
+Although doctors know where the disease comes from and the reasons for its development, there is no cure for complete recovery.
 The goal of therapy is to prevent the development of pathology and complications.
 The main efforts should be aimed at eliminating the causes of herpes in the intimate area.
-With the right behavior, elimination of the causes leading to the appearance of relapses, problems can be avoided.
+With correct behavior and elimination of the causes leading to relapses, the problem can be avoided.

 Types of genital herpes, complications and prevention

-Genital or genital herpes refers to viral diseases.
+Genital or genital herpes is a viral disease.
 This disease is one of the most common among sexually transmitted infections.

-Among the world's population, 20% are carriers of this type of herpes, of which only 5% of the population has pronounced clinical signs, in the remaining 15% the disease occurs without pronounced symptoms.
+Among the world's population, 20% are carriers of this type of herpes, of which only 5% of the population has pronounced clinical signs, the remaining 15% have the disease without pronounced symptoms.
 Genital herpes occurs equally in both women and men.

-It is this ailment that causes changes in the human reproductive system: in women, the risk of spontaneous miscarriages, intrauterine death of the fetus increases, it causes various diseases in newborns.
-There is an opinion that diseases such as cervical and prostate cancer in their etiology have the herpes virus.
+It is this disease that causes changes in the human reproductive system: in women, the risk of spontaneous miscarriages and intrauterine fetal death increases, and it causes various diseases in newborns.
+There is an opinion that diseases such as cervical and prostate cancer have the herpes virus in their etiology.

 Reasons how it is transmitted

-In most cases, genital herpes is caused by infection with the human herpesvirus type 2 (HHV-2).
-Cases of the development of the disease caused by Herpes labialis - HHV-1 are also described.
-HHV-2 infection occurs mainly through sexual contact.
-The second type of virus can be transmitted by kissing, when using shared utensils.
-Infection is also possible when using common hygiene items, towels, and so on.
+In most cases, the development of genital herpes is caused by infection with the human herpes virus type 2 (HHV-2).
+Cases of the development of a disease caused by Herpes labialis - HHV-1 - have also been described.
+Infection with HHV-2 occurs mainly through sexual contact.
+The second type of virus can be transmitted by kissing or sharing utensils.
+Infection is also possible through the use of shared hygiene items, towels, and so on.

-The source of herpetic infection is a person at any stage of the disease - with asymptomatic carriage and in the phase of rashes.
+The source of herpetic infection is a person at any stage of the disease - with asymptomatic carriage and in the rash phase.

 Main risk factors: